dmbarbour/glas/docs/GlasProg.md

   * `(%an.data.unseal Key)` - removes matching seal, otherwise error
   * `(%an.data.seal.linear Key)` - a variant of seal that also marks the data linear, i.e. no copy or drop, until unsealed.
 The restriction includes implicit drops, e.g. local registers and the data stack when a coroutine terminates.
 However, linear data may still be copied or dropped in non-semantic cases such as incremental computing, backtracking, and reflection.
   * `(%an.data.unseal.linear Key)` - counterpart to a linear seal.
 If data is sealed linear, it must be unsealed linear.
 * `%an.data.static` - Indicates that top stack element should be statically computable.
-Exercise left to compiler!
+This may propagate requirements for static inputs back through a call graph.
+In context of conditionals, choice, coroutines, etc. the compiler can feasibly attempt to verify that all possible paths (up to a quota) share this result.
 * `%an.eval.static` - Indicates that all '%eval' steps in Operation must receive their AST argument at compile-time.
 This is the default for glas systems, but it can make intentions clearer to reiterate the constraint locally.
 * `(%an.type TypeDesc)` - Describes a partial type of Operation.
+Not limited to programs, so namespace-layer and higher-kinded types are also relevant.
 Can also support type inference in the context surrounding Operation.
 TypeDesc will have its own abstract data constructors in '%type.\*'.
+* `%an.det` - Annotates an `Env -> Program` structure.
+This expresses the intention that Program should be deterministic *up to Env*.
+A compiler should prove this or raise an error.
+  * The simplest proof is that Program doesn't use '%co' or '%choice' or interact with mutable state (even indirectly) except through Env.
+  * Ideally, we can also recognize simple confluence patterns, e.g. Kahn Process Networks, where coroutines communicate through queues with clear ownership (no races between two readers or between two writers).
+  * Eventually, proof-of-confluence annotations may be viable.
+Not sure how feasible this is.

 Incremental computing:
 * `(%an.memo MemoHint)` - memoize a computation.
 Useful memoization hints may include persistent vs. ephemeral, cache-invalidation heuristics, or refinement of a 'stable name' for persistence.
 TBD.
   * As a minimum viable product, we'll likely start by only supporting 'pure' functions, because that's a low-hanging, very tasty fruit.
 * `(%an.checkpoint Hints)` - when retrying a transaction, instead of recomputing from the start it can be useful to rollback partially and retry from there.
 In this context, a checkpoint suggests a rollback boundary.
 A compiler may heuristically eliminate unnecessary checkpoints, and Hints may guide heuristics.

-Guiding non-deterministic choice: (tentative)
+Guiding non-deterministic choice:
-* `(%an.cost Chan Cost)` - emits a heuristic 'cost'.
-Choices with high costs - or clearly leading to high costs in the future - can be heuristically disfavored.
-Does not guarantee a deterministic outcome, but can help programmers express their preferences.
-The Cost function should be `Env -> Program` receiving Chan configuration options and outputting a rational number cost.
+* `(%an.cost Chan CostFn)` - (tentative) emits a heuristic 'cost'.
+CostFn has type `Env -> Program`, with Env providing access to Chan configuration options, ultimately returning a non-negative rational number on the data stack.
+Like logging, the Program also has implicit access to the host environment for dynamic costs.
+The only role of costs is to guide non-deterministic choice, disfavoring "high cost" options - or choices that will obviously lead to high costs later on.
+  * Beyond tweaks by CostFn based on Chan configuration, a user configuration could amplify or suppress costs per channel, enabling an encoding of purpose and preference into channel names.
+  * *Aside:* In theory, we could support non-monotonic costs to represent gains, too.
+But all the efficient search algorithms assume monotonicity.

 Future development:
 * type declarations.
 I'd like to get bidirectional type checking working in many cases relatively early on.